rackerlabs/support-how-to/CONTRIBUTING.md

 #### Create an article

+**Important**: Before creating an article, make sure that the product or service you describe is supported by a Rackspace Technology Team.
+We cannot publish or maintain articles without available subject matter experts to validate the content.

 Follow these steps to create a new article within a product folder of the **rackerlabs/support-how-to** repo.

 1. Navigate to the root directory of your local copy of this repo using the command line.